 Abstinence is the norm.
-However, if an individual discerns that s/he cannot observe abstinence for serious reasons, s/he should choose an alternative form of penance, especially a work of charity or exercise of piety.
+However, if an individual discerns that s/he cannot observe abstinence, s/he should choose an alternative form of penance, especially a work of charity or exercise of piety.

 Penance should be done with a spirit of generosity.
 This will help us to grow in virtue, especially fortitude and self-control.
 In loving and giving, we become more like God, who is all-loving and all-giving.
 “We love, because He first loved us.”
 (1 Jn 4:19).

 Yes, all Catholics age 14 and above are required to abstain from meat on Fridays.

 “Abstinence from eating meat or another food according to the prescriptions of the conference of bishops is to be observed on Fridays throughout the year unless they are solemnities; abstinence and fast are to be observed on Ash Wednesday and on the Friday of the Passion and Death of Our Lord Jesus Christ.”
 (Canon 1251)